-On Friday 27 February, we hosted our second global webcast focused on the question, ‘What would you do if you were not afraid?’.
+February 2015, we hosted our second global webcast titled “The Confidence to Lead” focusing on the question, ‘What would you do if you were not afraid?’

-The event took place in our London office with around 200 students attending.
+The event took place live from our London office with around 200 students attending.
 The panel webcast featured ‘The Confidence Code’’ authors Katty Kay and Claire Shipman, Eileen Naughton, Managing Director of Google UK and Ireland, and Mike Fenlon, PwC’s Global and US Talent leader.
-The webcast was viewed by thousands of people across the globe.

-Last year, PwC delivered its first-ever global forum focussed on women and leadership to students around the world.
-The event was part of 'Aspire to Lead: The PwC Women’s Leadership Series', which focussed on how female students can navigate the transition from campus to career.
+April 2014 we delivered our first-ever global forum focused on women and leadership.
+The event was part our newly created series to bring focus and guidance around how women can navigate the transition from campus to career.

-As business leaders, they offered tips to graduates on finding the right job, negotiating your first salary and succeeding in your career.
+The event featured Facebook COO and LeanIn.Org founder Sheryl Sandberg and LeanIn.Org president Rachel Thomas.
+As business leaders, Sheryl and Rachel offered tips to graduates on finding the right job, negotiating your first salary and succeeding in your career.

 Interested in other PwC events?

-If you’d like to find out what student career opportunities and events are being held near you, visit your local PwC Careers website.
+If you’d like to find out what student career opportunities and events are being held near you, visit your local PwC Careers website and explore any events local to you.